The Kato--Temple inequality and eigenvalue concentration with applications to graph inference: Results

 \end{theorem} A similar version of Theorem \ref{thrm:generalSVbound} holds when $\Delta=\Omega(\log n)$ under slightly different assumptions on the entries of $P$ for which one still has $\|A-P\|_{2}=O(\sqrt{\Delta})$ with high probability \cite{LeiRinaldo2015}.
 On a related yet different note, see \cite{Le-Vershynin2015} for discussion of the sparsity regime $\Delta=O(1)$ in which graphs fail to concentrate in the classical sense. \begin{remark}[Random dot product graph model] When the edge probability matrix $P$ can be written as $P=XX^{\top}$ for some matrix $X\in\R^{n \times d}$ with $d \ll n$, then the IERM corresponds to the popular \emph{random dot product graph (RDPG) model} \cite{Young-Scheinerman--2007}.
 In the random dot product graph model, the largest eigenvalues of $A$ and $P$ are of statistical interest in that they represent spectral ``signal'' in the model.
 These eigenvalues are separated from the remainder of their respective spectra and lie in an interval of the form $(\alpha, \infty)$ where, for example, $\alpha$ may be taken to be $O(\|A-P\|_2)$.

 Among its applications, the RDPG model has been used as a platform for modeling graphs with hierarchical and community structure \cite{lyzinski2017community}.
-In addition, a central limit theorem is known for the behavior of the top eigenvectors of adjacency matrices arising from the RDPG model \cite{Athreya-et-al--2015}.
-In particular, the main limit theorem in \cite{Athreya-et-al--2015} relies upon a lemma which collectively bounds the differences between top eigenvalues of $A$ and $P$ while requiring a stringent eigengap assumption.
-Namely, for $\delta_{\text{gap}}:=\text{min}_{i}(\sigma_{i+1}(P)-\sigma_{i}(P))/\Delta > 0$, Lemma 2 in \cite{Athreya-et-al--2015} yields that with probability $1-o(1)$,
+A central limit theorem is known for the behavior of the top eigenvectors of adjacency matrices arising from the RDPG model \cite{Athreya-et-al--2015}, and this limit theorem relies upon a lemma which collectively bounds the differences between top eigenvalues of $A$ and $P$ but requires a stringent eigengap assumption.
+Namely, Lemma 2 in \cite{Athreya-et-al--2015} states that with high probability,